GLF Climate 2021: As it happened

 #GLFClimate Creative Summary Competition

 How creative can you get at a climate conference?
 That was the question posed by the GLF and Youth in Landscapes Initiative to youth participants at GLF Climate, who were challenged to create their best visual representation of each day of the conference.
 We received an incredibly diverse range of submissions – from vlogs to memes to PowerPoint presentations.
-The winners will be announced soon, so stay tuned!
+Meet the winners!